-Under our March 2012 asset purchase agreement with Shire Pharmaceuticals, LLC, or Shire, has a right of first refusal to acquire, license or commercialize KP415 and KP484.
+Under our March 2012 asset purchase agreement with Shire Pharmaceuticals, LLC, or Shire, Shire has a right of first refusal to acquire, license or commercialize KP415 and KP484.
+In early 2019, Shire was acquired by Takeda and now holds this right of first refusal.

-Under our March 2012 termination agreement with Aquestive Therapeutics (formerly known as MonoSol Rx, LLC), or Aquestive, Aquestive has the right to receive an amount equal to a percentage in the low teens of any value generated by KP415 or KP484, and any product candidates arising therefrom, including royalty payments on any license of KP415 or KP484, the sale of KP415 or KP484 to a third party, the commercialization of KP415 or KP484 and the portion of any consideration that is attributable to the value of KP415 or KP484 and paid to us or our stockholders in a change of control transaction.
+Under our March 2012 termination agreement with Aquestive Therapeutics, or Aquestive, Aquestive has the right to receive an amount equal to a percentage in the low teens of any value generated by KP415, KP484 or KP879, and any product candidates arising therefrom, including royalty payments on any license of KP415, KP484 or KP879, the sale of KP415, KP484 or KP879 to a third party, the commercialization of KP415, KP484 or KP879 and the portion of any consideration that is attributable to the value of KP415, KP484 or KP879 and paid to us or our stockholders in a change of control transaction.